 Physical Hazards

-It is the responsibility of the Principal Investigator and laboratory supervisor to ensure that staff and students in laboratories under their supervision are provided with adequate training and information specific to the physical hazards found within their laboratories.
+It is the responsibility of the Principal Investigator and laboratory supervisor to ensure that staff and students in their laboratories receive adequate training and information specific to the physical hazards in their work environment.

 • A “No smoking” sign should be posted.